hydrxd/mortgage-blockchain-dapp/README.md

 2. Copy the **private key** of an account from Ganache.
 3. Paste the private key in MetaMask and give it a name.
 4. Make sure MetaMask is connected to the **Ganache local network** (URL `http://127.0.0.1:8545` with Chain ID `1337`).
+5. Set symbol to `ETH`.
-5. You should now see the imported account with its Ether balance from Ganache.
+6. You should now see the imported account with its Ether balance from Ganache.

 ---